GraceMandada/Projects/WebCrawler&SearchEngine/README_WebSearchEngine_Interface.md

 3) To bookmark any link type it in text box BookMark and click on Add to save it in a file bookmarksdb.txt for future reference

-4) the pickle file acting as the db shall be present in the same folder as of this file.
+4) he pickle file acting as the db shall be present in the same folder as of this file.

 How the script is made :